mrdylanroberts/my_cogs_repo/role_cleanup/README.md

 1. **Set Welcome Channel**: Use `[p]rolecleanup welcomechannel #your-welcome-channel`
 2. **Set Role Selection Channel**: Use `[p]rolecleanup roleselectionchannel #your-role-selection-channel`
-3. **Create Required Roles**: Ensure your server has the roles specified in the configuration (default: "GUEST" and "ROLE_SELECTOR")
+3. **Set Role Selector Role**: Use `[p]rolecleanup roleselector @YourRoleSelectorRole`
+4. **Set Guest Role**: Use `[p]rolecleanup guestrole @YourGuestRole`
-4. **Create Welcome Message**: Manually post a welcome message in the welcome channel and add a ✅ reaction to it
+5. **Create Welcome Message**: Manually post a welcome message in the welcome channel and add a ✅ reaction to it
-5. **Optional**: Customize role names using `selectorrole` and `guestrole` commands if needed
+6. **Verify Configuration**: Use `[p]rolecleanup info` to confirm all settings are correct

 **Important**: This cog does NOT automatically create welcome messages.
 You must manually create and post your welcome message in the configured welcome channel, then add the ✅ reaction for users to click.

 ### How It Works

-1. **Welcome Process**: When a user reacts with ✅ in the welcome channel, they receive the "ROLE_SELECTOR" role
+1. **Welcome Process**: When a user reacts with ✅ in the welcome channel, they receive the configured role selector role
-2. **Role Selection**: When a user reacts to any message in the role selection channel, their "GUEST" and "ROLE_SELECTOR" roles are automatically removed
+2. **Role Selection**: When a user reacts to any message in the role selection channel, the configured guest role is automatically removed from them
-3. **Error Handling**: The cog will log errors if it lacks permissions or if roles don't exist
+3. **Error Handling**: The cog will log errors if it lacks permissions, if roles don't exist, or if configuration is incomplete

 ## Permissions